Mt. Hebron Park in Rogers named Outdoor Facility of the Year by statewide association | Arkansas Democrat Gazette

 The 76-acre park cost about $25 million to build and is the first completed park project funded by the bond the city passed in 2018.
 It includes sports courts and fields and a 25,000-square-foot playground with handicap-accessible features.
 It opened to the public in April, and a grand opening ceremony was held in August.

-Carter's son, Benjamin, agreed that the best thing about the park's fields is that they are never muddy, so you can play on any day.
+Carter’s son, Benjamin Carter agreed that the best thing about the park’s fields is that they are never muddy so you can play on any day.

-Mount Hebron has been a great addition to the community because "it has stuff you don't usually get to do at other parks," Benjamin Carter said.
+Mount Hebron has been a great, fun addition to the community because “it has stuff you don’t usually get to do at other parks,” Benjamin Carter said.

 Shelby Vanderpool, a Rogers resident, said there is a noticeably wide age range of park users when she goes to the park, which she attributes to the variety of features.
 Vanderpool said her nephew, who lives out of town, enjoys going to the park because it has more activities than his local park.